12 Secrets You Didn’t Know About Charles’ and Diana’s Wedding

 Breaking with tradition

 It’s tradition.
 You recite your wedding vows and seal your love with a kiss.
 Perhaps, foreshadowing future angst, History.com reminds us that Prince Charles plumb out forgot the momentous kiss to seal the deal with his new bride.
 To make up for it the bride and groom smooched on a balcony outside Buckingham Palace for all to see, starting a new tradition that the Duke and Duchess of Cambridge emulated on their wedding day, notes ABC News.
+Here are the biggest royal wedding scandals throughout history.

 The famous engagement ring was off the shelf